-This step-by-step tutorial will guide you through downloading, installation and basic configuration of Automation Workshop.
-During the process a simple Task will be created to demonstrate some essential features along the way.
+This step-by-step tutorial will guide you through downloading, installing, and basic configuration of Automation Workshop.
+Also, a simple Task will be created to demonstrate how awesome the Automation Workshop solution is.

-When sure about Windows version, go to the Download section of Febooti Software and choose the appropriate installation package.
-Note that 32-bit version of Automation Workshop is provided in self extracting executable (
+When sure about your Windows version, go to the Downloads, and choose the appropriate installation package.
+32-bit version of Automation Workshop is provided in self extracting executable (

 .exe), ZIP archive (

 .zip) and Microsoft Installer (

 .msi) format.
 64-bit version is available in Microsoft Installer (

 Locate the downloaded installation file and start the setup of Automation Workshop.
 This will open the Setup Wizard which will lead you through a few simple installation steps.

 The setup is initialized and Automation Workshop is ready for being installed.

 Read and decide whether to accept the terms of agreement of using Febooti Automation Workshop.